 Specific Purpose Work Visa:

-This visa allows business people on secondments, sports players, professional coaches, specialist installers or services, and Philippines nurses seeking occupational registration to come to New Zealand for a specific purpose or participate in an event.
-It is a pre-requisite for you to have the required qualification or skills in order to participate in the specific event or purpose.
+This visa allows sports players, professional coaches, specialist installers or services, and Philippines nurses seeking occupational registration to come to New Zealand for a specific purpose or participate in an event.
+It is a prerequisite for you to have the required qualification or skills in order to participate in the specific event or purpose.
 This visa allows people to work for the specific employer for the time it takes for the specific purpose or event is completed.

-People in Entertainment industry cannot apply under this visa, they need to apply for “Entertainers work visa”.
+People in Entertainment industry cannot apply under this visa as they need to apply for “Entertainers work visa”.

 Long Term Skill Shortage Work Visa:

 Long Term Skill Shortage List Resident Visa: This visa allows people to migrate to New Zealand and get a permanent residency visa.
 If you want to apply for this visa you will need to meet the eligibility criteria related to specified work experience, qualifications and occupational registration to work.
 The prerequisite to apply for this visa is your occupation must fall under the Skill shortage List, and you must have a valid offer for work in that occupation.
 If you have continued to work in that occupation in New Zealand for 2 years

 This visa is a temporary work visa for people who want to gain experience of working in horticulture and viticulture industries.
 The prerequisite to apply for this visa is a valid job offer from a Recognized Seasonal Employer before you can apply.
 This visa allows a short stay of about 7-11 months period for citizens of most countries.
 This visa is very beneficial to people who want to learn about planting, maintaining and harvesting crops.